iluha1204/video-to-ascii/README.md

 # Video to ascii
-Convert any video to ascii and play it in console.
+Conversion of a video to ASCII characters and playback in console frame by frame.
 Tested on Windows, should work also on Mac/Linux.
 OpenCV is required (version 4.2.0 was used during testing).